The Menchik–Mieses Match

 An Annotated Game

-The seventh game of the match has survived in full notation, played on Friday, 5 June 1942.
-Menchik opened, as she did every game of the match, with the queen's pawn.
-Mieses replied with a flexible setup that allowed the king's pawn to advance in two moves.
-The game ran to thirty-five moves and reached an endgame in which Black, thanks to a precise queen manoeuvre (22…Qa4!), was even able to generate his own counterplay; the perpetual-check finish is technically faultless.
+The seventh game is the only one of the match to have come down to us with Mieses's own annotations.
+It was played on Friday, 5 June 1942.
+Menchik opened, as in all her white games, with the queen's pawn.
+Mieses replied with a flexible setup that allowed the swift advance of the king's pawn.
+The game ran for thirty-five moves into an endgame in which Black, thanks to a precise queen manoeuvre (22…Qa4!), even gained counterchances.
+The finish by perpetual check is exemplary.

 Seventh Game: Queen's Pawn Opening, London, 5 June 1942